alexmagno/project-frankenstein/docs/PROJECT_PLAN.md

 ### ✅ **Step 1.3: Infrastructure Stack**
 - [x] Create Docker Compose with all required services:
-  - [x] PostgreSQL with separate databases per service
+  - [x] PostgreSQL with shared database and schema-based domain separation
   - [x] MongoDB for user preferences and social data
   - [x] Redis for caching and session management
   - [x] RabbitMQ for message queuing